 Requests will be considered on a first come, first served basis.
 Reservations for meeting rooms by Missouri S&T-affiliated groups may be made by phone (573-341-4008), in person, or through our room reservation system.
 Contact the Service Desk to reschedule or cancel reservations.

 Meeting rooms are available during library hours, but reservations must end by 30 minutes prior to closing.

 The following conditions apply to Conference Room reservations:

-Conference Rooms may be reserved for up to 3 hour time periods.
+Conference Rooms may be reserved for up to a 3 hour time period.
 Regularly scheduled reservations for meeting rooms will be accepted for up to four months in advance.

 Room 202 is reserved for groups of 10 or more.
 Groups of less than 10 may use 202 if all other rooms are taken, but it may not be reserved for future use by groups of less than 10.